ZhenLiuPhys/MDM/README.md

 # MDM
 This is the model file written by Xing Wang (xingwang1990@gmail.com), for our study https://arxiv.org/abs/2009.11287.
 Please cite this paper when you use them.
+If you have any questions, please contact Xing Wang (xingwang1990ATgmail.com), and Zhen Liu (zliuphysATumn.edu)

 UFO model files for Madgraph.
 f2d_n-plet_UFO: Dirac SU(2) doublet - neutral component chiN (chiN~), singly charged chip1 (chip1~)